usnistgov/FIPS201/_FIPS201/frontend.md

 ensure information printed on the seal is legible and clearly visible.

 *Zone 12F—Footer*.
 The footer is the location for the Federal Emergency Response Official identification label.
-If used, a department or agency may print “Federal Emergency Response Official” as depicted in Figure 4-2, preferably in white lettering on a red background.
-Departments and agencies may also use Zone 9F to further identify the Federal emergency respondent’s official role.
+If used, a department or agency MAY print “Federal Emergency Response Official” as depicted in Figure 4-2, preferably in white lettering on a red background.
+Departments and agencies MAY also use Zone 9F to further identify the Federal emergency respondent’s official role.
 Some examples of official roles are “Law Enforcement,” “Fire Fighter,” and “Emergency Response Team (ERT).”

-When Zone 15F indicates Foreign National affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F may be used to denote the country or countries of citizenship.
+When Zone 15F indicates Foreign National affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F MAY be used to denote the country or countries of citizenship.
 If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [ISO3166].
 Figure 4- 4 illustrates an example of Foreign National color-coding using country abbreviations.